Code2Snapshot: Using Code Snapshots for Learning Representations of Source Code: Results

-In this section, we compare the effectiveness of different variations of \approach representation on the \mnp task.
 According to the results in \Cref{table:result_images}, \refactor has consistently performed much better than \original, more than 20 percentage points.
-Training CNN models with the images of original code perform poorly, perhaps because the original input programs often suffer from inconsistent indentation, random comments, large code, etc. After reformatting the input programs and training with the images of reformatted code, each CNN model significantly increases its performance for predicting correct method names.
-The result is consistent in both \topTen and \topFifty datasets.
+Training CNN models with the images of original program perform poorly, perhaps because the original input programs often suffer from inconsistent indentation, random comments, large program body, etc. After reformatting the input programs and training with the images of reformatted programs, each CNN model significantly increases its performance in predicting method names or classifying code snippets into algorithms.